How to choose the right audio interface for your home studio

 Focusrite are renowned for making some of the best and most popular audio interfaces on the market today.
 Image by Dewald Van Rensburg from Pixabay

-Inputs allow you to connect microphones and instruments to the audio interface.
+Inputs allow you to connect microphones and instruments (or even an audio mixer) to the audio interface.
 You need to find an interface with enough inputs to cover your needs.
 Most audio interfaces have preamps on these inputs, allowing you to provide phantom power to condenser microphones without needing additional equipment.

 Resolution describes the sample rate and bit depth the audio interface can record at.
 Most interfaces can handle multiple resolutions.
 We’ll discuss this in a moment.